matplotlib/matplotlib/doc/users/transforms_tutorial.rst

-happens under the hood, but as you push the limits of custom figure generation, it helps to have an understanding of these objects so you can reuse the existing transformations matplotlib makes available to you, or create your own.
+happens under the hood, but as you push the limits of custom figure generation, it helps to have an understanding of these objects so you can reuse the existing transformations matplotlib makes available to you, or create your own (see :mod:`matplotlib.transforms`.
 The table below summarizes the existing coordinate systems, the transformation object you should use to work in that coordinate system, and the description of that system.
 In the `Transformation Object` column, ``ax`` is a :class:`~matplotlib.axes.Axes` instance,